approov/shipfast-api-protection/README.md

 In this case, the name of the request header is a bit of a giveaway, however, deeper analysis of the mobile app would also lead us to discover that API requests are now signed with an HMAC.
-Once that is disovered, we know there are three things to find to break this protection:
+Once that is discovered, we know there are three things to find to break this protection:
 1. The HMAC algorithm
 1. The HMAC secret
 1. The HMAC message

-Since we know the app must be computing this HMAC header, we can attempt to decompile it using freely-available reverse engineering tools and perform static analysis.
+Since we know the app must be computing this HMAC request header, we can attempt to decompile it using freely-available reverse engineering tools and perform static analysis.
 We know the result is added to an "SF-HMAC" header.
 We know an HMAC is used.
 We can hypothesise that the app must contain an embedded secret for the HMAC and probably uses whatever HMAC function comes as part